 - 4. A maximum of 12 units may be earned through approved extension courses, and 20 units through credit by examination (excluding CLEP and Advanced Placement) not to exceed a combined total of 32 units.
 CLEP credit may be applied to elective credit only.
 No student may earn credit in these ways during the final semester before graduation.
 Students must apply for credit by examination through the Student Records Office.
 See the list of fees for cost per unit.
 Grading is pass/no credit, unless the faculty member and student mutually agree on letter grading. - 5.
 Concurrent enrollment (enrollment for credit at another school while enrolled at Westmont) may occasionally be permitted for program enrichment or for solving serious class scheduling conflicts under the following conditions: - 1. the student must file a petition requesting approval for concurrent enrollment in advance of enrolling in the concurrent course - 2. the student must be a full-time student (minimum 12 academic hours) at Westmont - 3. total academic load in a term must not exceed the academic load permitted at Westmont - 4. if transfer credit is expected, the suitability of the particular course must be established in advance through the normal pre-approval process in the Student Records Office - 5. the course should be commensurate with the student's program but not offered at Westmont College or the concurrent enrollment should be undertaken to solve a class scheduling problem such that a student is unable to enroll for the course in the remainder of the student's Westmont program. - 6.
 A maximum of 8 units of Applied Studies courses (APP). - 7.
 A maximum of 8 units of tutorials. - 8.
 A maximum of 12 units of publication credit. - 9.
 A maximum of 64 units of community, junior, or two-year college credit will be accepted.
-All such units will only be applied to lower-division requirements.
-Once the 64-unit maximum has been reached, no additional units will be accepted from community, junior, or two-year colleges, i.e., units taken after the 64-unit maximum has been reached may not be substituted for any of the first 64 units already taken.
+All such units will only be applied to lower-division requirements unless approved by the respective department for major credit.